You are here:

 Leaders should also explain how they intend to monitor staff wellbeing and remote learning workload.
 And you'll also want to assure yourselves that staff know who to turn to when they need support.

-2. Has the policy taken into account the challenges of working from home?
+3. Does the policy take into account the challenges of working from home?

 School leaders should be able to explain how the policy gives room for flexibility due to different home circumstances (e.g. if staff care for a dependent).